gr4nny/r-package-utilization-rate/README.md

 r-package-utilization-rate
 ==========================

-This is going to be a package for the evaluation of utilization rates.
+This is going to be a package for the evaluation of utilization rates of various types.

 The basic premis of this package will be to evaluate how changes to the utilization rate of an indpendant variable effect the value of a dependent variable over time.
 At the end of each period the significance of the change will be evaluated.